-Television icon Mary Tyler Moore passed away on January 25th, 2017 surrounded by friends, family and her husband of 33+ years, Dr. Robert Levine.
+Television icon Mary Tyler Moore passed away on January 25th, 2017 surrounded by friends, family, and her husband of 33+ years, Dr. Robert Levine.

 Mary Tyler Moore rose to fame as a member of “The Dick Van Dyke Show” in the 1960’s.
 In the 1970’s she launched “The Mary Tyler Moore Show,” and although many believed it would be a flop, the show thrived for seven massively successful seasons.
 Her kind-hearted spirit was known throughout the industry, but it’s said that no one ever questioned who was in charge – Mary Tyler Moore called the shots.

-In a rare 1991 interview with Architectural Digest, Mary opened up about her sprawling New York compound where she felt most free: playing in her garden, riding her horses and shuffling furniture to make space for her latest antique purchase.
+In a rare 1991 interview with Architectural Digest, Mary opened up about her sprawling New York compound where she felt most free: playing in her garden, riding her horses, and shuffling furniture to make space for her latest antique purchase.

 The main house is to the left and the pool house to the right.
-Her favorite time of year is Fall, but at the time of the interview, she had always been away working and missed the peak of leaf changing.
+Her favorite time of year was Fall, but at the time of the interview, she had always been away working and missed the peak of leaf changing.

 Her master bedroom is lit by a uniquely oval window and decorated with her favorite 19th-century trinkets.